TotallyNotRobots/apply-retention-policy/README.md

 A command-line tool to apply retention policies to backup files.
 It helps manage disk space by automatically deleting old backup files while maintaining a specified number of hourly, daily, weekly, monthly, and yearly backups.

-This project is both a useful tool that I needed and an experiment in AI-assisted development using Cursor.
+This project began as an experiment in AI-assisted development but after a lot of frustrations with the tools, I have gone back to my normal flow.

 ## Features